Rape and Sexual Assaults on Cruise Ships Are More Common Than Many People Realize

 What Is the Most Common Crime on Cruise Ships?

 One of the most common crimes occurring on cruise ships is sexual assault.
-Living in such close proximity to other passengers and crew members can create a dangerous environment for vacationers across the world.
+Living in such close proximity to other passengers and crew members can create a dangerous environment for vacationers, including those embarking from major cruise hubs in Miami.
 Cruise lines have only recently begun to recognize the prevalence of sexual assault on cruise ships, despite repeated complaints and incidents of rape, sexual assault, and sexual misconduct over the years.
 We often say there is a hidden epidemic of rapes and sexual assaults that occur on cruise ships.

 Despite these complaints, which are often highly publicized, in our opinion, cruise lines are still failing to take reasonable and proper steps to make sure their passengers are safe.
 When cruise lines fail to protect their passengers, they can be held accountable for victim’s injuries and damages.
 We routinely, successfully handle precisely these types of preventable cases at sea.